 An early trial was on the back of a parapet at Shugborough Hall in Staffordshire.
 Then in the 1790s, industrialist Matthew Boulton commissioned James Wyatt to extend his home, Soho House in Handsworth.
 Wyatt’s plans included cladding the new principal elevation in butt-jointed slates, painted in imitation of ashlar.
 Miraculously, this has been maintained throughout and survives beautifully intact to this day, impossible to distinguish from stone unless under the closest inspection.
 Recent maintenance campaigns there have been invaluable in informing our specifications for Cobham Dairy, and papers in the Boulton archives have thrown light on how Wyatt’s workmen refined the technique and the material used.
 There is even an 18th-century recipe for the bedding mastic.

 Unlike Soho House, Cobham Dairy had of course stood empty for decades.
 The paint had entirely weathered away and many of the slates had fallen.
 In the 1980s, our landlords, Cobham Hall School, carefully stored the remaining salvageable slates.
-Only the sheltered west elevation and a few shaped fragments in the reveals around the Gothic windows were left, evidence of the high level of craftsmanship involved in the technique.
+Only some slates on the sheltered west elevation and a few shaped fragments in the reveals around the arcade arches in the cloisters were left, evidence of the high level of craftsmanship involved in the technique.
 We found that Wyatt had used a mixture of Penrhyn and Ffestiniog slates: the variation in colour did not matter, of course, because of the final, stone-coloured paint finish, traces of which still clung on.

 An example of the shaped slate slips in a window reveal.
 The rusting of the iron nails no doubt hastened the detaching of the slates once lack of maintenance took hold.
 The core brickwork behind is quite crude work – no need for a higher finish, given the slate cladding.